-Wall Street Roller Coaster: Dow Jumps Higher After Plunging At Open
+Wall Street Roller Coaster: Dow Closes Up 567 Points After 2 Days Of Heavy Losses

 "It was volatile all day, crossing the line between gains and losses more than 20 times," NPR's John Ydstie reported.
 Stocks rebounded after investors "focused again on a strong economy and robust profits," he said.

-The gyrations come a day after panic coursed through Wall Street, with the Dow plunging a record 1,175 points on Monday.
+The gyrations come a day after panic appeared to course through Wall Street, with the Dow plunging a record 1,175 points on Monday.

-The malaise spread overseas.
-Overnight, Japan's Nikkei index fell 4.7 percent, its biggest drop since June 2016.
-Hong Kong's Hang Seng Index fell 5.1 percent.
-European stocks were also down sharply.
+The decline appears to have been touched off by Friday's unemployment report, which showed that wages grew significantly in January.

-The decline has wiped out about $4 trillion in valuation around the world, and reversed some of the big gains people have seen over the past year in their 401(k)s and other retirement funds.
+While that's good news for workers, it has sparked concerns about inflation.

 Despite these large drops, the stock markets have been rising for about nine years now, and many analysts say it's time to hit the pause button.
 Just this past year, the Dow has hit new milestones several times.
 Letting out some of the air might even be healthy, some say.